 I love poached eggs and I have them quite often for breakfast or lunch.
 Have a look at these delicious recipes: Mushroom Garlic Sourdough Toast with Poached Eggs or this other combination of tomatoes and poached eggs: Roasted Tomatoes and Poached Eggs on Garlic Sourdough Toast.

 Making poached eggs is really easy, despite of what many people think.
 I know a few of them, who only ate poached eggs in my house for instance, and claim they have never felt confident enough to make them themselves, because they just cannot imagine that the egg will not just disintegrate in the water.

-One of the most important things when making poached eggs, if you ask me, is to make sure that the water is not boiling when you give the eggs to it.
+One of the most important things when making poached eggs is to make sure that the water is not boiling when you give the eggs to it.
 It should only very lightly simmer, if it boils, turn the heat down and wait until the water stops boiling before adding the eggs.

 Break each egg into an individual small cup or ramekin dish and when the water simmers, create a swirl in the water using a whisk and slowly add the eggs to the water.
 The swirl will help the egg whites fold around the egg yolks in a nicer manner.
 Don’t make more than two poached eggs at a time, unless you have a very wide pot, they do need a bit of space.